Madiz: Construction

 Madiz is a classic yacht and retains most of her original deck equipment and unique panelling, the original Burma teak on much of the deck and all the deck’s side panelings.
 Cuban mahogany in the original master bedrooms and solid oak paneling in the reception areas.

 Originally she was powered by two steam engines.
-These were later replaced by Diesel engines (MTU Mercedes Maybach).
+These were later replaced by two MTU Mercedes Maybach diesel engines.